 ‘The evidence for vitamin D reducing breast cancer risk is not compelling enough.
 The research into vitamin replacement and cancer risk is somewhat questionable’.

-Dr Michelle Harvie explains that the ultimate take home message should be to limit breast cancer risk through exercising, limiting alcohol intake, and eating healthily.
+Professor Michelle Harvie explains that the ultimate take home message should be to limit breast cancer risk through exercising, limiting alcohol intake, and eating healthily.
 It is also important to take care when in the sun.
 Lastly, as stated, vitamin D supplements are not proven to protect against breast cancer, but it is recommended to take them in winter, if you are over the age of 65, or if you have naturally darker skin.

 To read the Daily Mail article about the Danish research click here.